Gainesville ISD Digital 1:1 Student

 Gainesville ISD Acceptable Use Policies

-All parents/guardians and students must agree to the following the Digital 1:1 Student Device program to check out a Chromebook.
+All parents/guardians and students must agree to follow\ the Digital 1:1 Student Device program to check out a Chromebook.

 Links to signature forms are at the top of this page.